ijmccallum/Programming-Language-Comparisons/README.md

 2nd Generation: Assembly languages
 3rd Generation: More machine-independent and programmer-friendly 4th Generation: Specific to a domain
-5th Generation: Problem-solving using constraints, though looking into a couple they are noted as being written in one of the lower level languages.
+5th Generation: Problem-solving using constraints, though looking into a couple they are noted as being written in one of the lower-level languages.

 Machine Code ___ 1 (    )
-Assembly _______ 2 (1947) (not digging in here - bit _too_ deep for me right now)
+Assembly _______ 2 (1947) (not digging in here - a bit _too_ deep for me right now)

-Historically significant bunch from the 60s/70s
-ALGOL __________ 3 (1958)
+A historically significant bunch from the 60s/70s ALGOL __________ 3 (1958)
 COBOL __________ 3 (1959)
 Lisp ___________(1958) (which old one?
 Common Lisp?)
 FORTRAN 77 _____ 3 (1977)

+Backus–Naur form? (a language to define languages... may come back to this)

 BASIC __________ 3 (1963)
 Pascal _________ 3 (1970)